slashformotion/jekyll-archie/README.md

 # jekyll-archie

-> WARNING: this project is in version 0.0.1, It's not stable yet.
-It's a starting point for now
+> WARNING: this project is in version 0.2.0, It's not stable yet.
+It's a starting point for now.
+Feel free to fork it to help the project

 A Jekyll theme based on the Hugo theme Archie by @athul.